aerni/laravel-sync/README.md

 # Laravel Sync
 This package provides a git-like artisan command to easily sync files and folders between environments.
 This is super useful for assets, documents, and any other files that are untracked in your git repository.

-Laravel Sync is a no-brainer and will soon become best friends with your deploy script.
+Laravel Sync is a no-brainer and the perfect companion for your deploy script.
 The days are over when you had to manually keep track of files and folders between your environments.
 Do yourself a favor and give it a try!

 ## Requirements
 - `rsync` on both your source and destination machine